 - ⅓ cup Christmas sprinkles

-Add in flour, baking powder, and 1/2 cup confectioners sugar.
-With the mixer on low, gradually beat into creamed mixture.
+- Add in flour, baking powder, and ½ cup confectioners' sugar.
+With the mixer on low, gradually beat into the creamed mixture.

-Gently fold in the sprinkles by hand.
-The more you fold, the more likely the sprinkles will bleed, so fold until just incorporated.
+- Gently fold in the sprinkles until just incorporated.

-Using a 2-tablespoon cookie scoop, scoop dough, and then roll in the remaining 1/2 cup of confectioners’ sugar.
+- Using a 2-tablespoon cookie scoop, scoop dough.
+Then, roll each in the remaining ½ cup of confectioners’ sugar.
 Place approximately 6 dough balls on each of the lined baking sheets.
+Using the bottom of a glass or your hand, slightly flatten each dough ball.